mietek/pol/README.md

 There are 2 things we can do to refine this dissection.
 They are incompatible and the choice depends on your application: We don't need to drop characters one-at-a-time.
 If you have several letters in succession, or several digits, or perhaps a combination, you might drop the all and then perform a single search/conversion.
 This means that you must examine each character (which suggests the second termination above).
 It also means that you must be able to distinguish alphanumerics from special-characters.
 This requires a 64-character table of character type tailored to your particular character set and application.
 If your hardware permits, you may be able to use a 64-bit table - classic trade-off of time vs. space.

 However, this means you cannot dissect letter strings and you might want to.
-Plurals, for instance, can be easily accomodated by dropping the terminal 's'.
+Plurals, for instance, can be easily accommodated by dropping the terminal 's'.
 On the other hand, you can easily mis-identify words by dissecting letter strings: I once dissected the word SWAP: S was defined, W was defined and my error message was AP ?
 Perhaps when dropping a single letter you should replace it with a dash to indicate a word stem.
 Or perhaps it doesn't matter if unidentifiable words are mis-identified.

 One further caution: If you are going to dissect, you must not discard extra characters while initially aligning the word.
 Your input pointer must be positioned so that you can backspace it correctly.
 If you exceed maximum word size, stop immediately and supply a terminal space.
 This means that no single word can exceed maximum size, which has now become maximum string size.

 Another optimization has to do with the size of words in the dictionary.
 If you only match part of the word, you may as well start dropping characters at that point, if number format permits.

 What does word dissection mean to a program?
 How does it help it 'think'?
 It means that your program can read your mind.
 It means that no matter how you type something, the computer will extract the meaning you intended.
-It will use the meaning of the longest character string it can, consistant with a left-to-right scan.
+It will use the meaning of the longest character string it can, consistent with a left-to-right scan.
 It's not infallible: if you define +1 and then type +1000 it will mis-understand.
-But if you use your language consistantly, it will follow.
+But if you use your language consistently, it will follow.

 I would like to be able to say that this ability will impress people.
 It will impress you - at least it should.
 But ordinary people, like your boss, expect this kind of ability from computers.
 They are only impressed, negatively, if they discover its absence.